 COFO has evolved through three distinct phases in its short history.
 In its first phase it was little more than an ad hoc committee called together after the Freedom Rides of 1961, in a successful effort to obtain a meeting with Governor Ross Barnett.
-This committee of Mississippi civil rights leaders proved a convenient vehicle for channeling the voter registration programs of the Voter Education Project into Mississippi.
-This injection of funds led to the second phase of COFO as an umbrella for voter registration drives in the Mississippi Delta, and other isolated citics in Mississippi.
-During this period, beginning in .February 1962, COFO added a small full-time staff, mostly SNGC and a few CORE workers, and developed a voter registration program.
-The staff worked with local NAACP leaders, and SCLC citi zenship teachers in an effort to give the Mississippi Negroes the program. broadest possible support.
+This committee of Mississippi civil rights leaders proved a convenient vehicle for channeling the voter registration programs of the Voter Education Project into Massissippi. .
+This injection of funds led to the second phase of COFO as an umbrella for voter registration drives in the Mississippi Delta, and other isolated cities in Mississippi.
+During this period, beginning in February 1962, COFO added a small full-time staff, mostly SNCC and a few CORE workers, and developed a voter registration program.
+The staff worked with local NAACP leaders, and SCLC cit1 zenship teachers in an effort to give the Mississippi Negroes the broadest possible support.
 COFO continued essentially as a committee with a staff and a program until the fall of 1963.
 There were many doubts about the validity of COFO during this period; some thought it should be abandoned.
 But always, we come back to the inescapable fact that the Negro people in Mississippi needed some organization which could belong to them (as opposed to their belonging to it) which would serve as a unifying force among the isolated Negro communities.
-The emergence of the Ruleville Citizenship group, and the Holnes County Voters League, testified to the possibility of starting strong local groups.
-We felt the need to develop horizontal ties allong these groups, with the strongest common denominator possible within the general aims of the Civil Rights Movement.
-Thus there was continuing effort on our part to cut across county and organization al lines and have people from different areas meet with each other, to sponsor county, regional and statewide meetings, to bring students together from different parts of the state for workshops, to help send groups outside of the state to meetings, conferences, workshops and SCLC citizenship schools - anything to help break the despair of aloneness the isolated Mississippi Negro feels.
-During this second phase we began to feel more and more that the "Committee" could be based in a network of local adult groups sprung from the Movement as we worked the state.
+The emergence of the Ruleville Citizenship group, and the Holmes County Voters League, testified to the possibility of starting strong local groups.
+We felt the need to develop horizontal ties among these groups, with the strongest common denominator possible within the general aims of the Civil Rights Movement.
+Thus there was continuing effort on our part to cut across county and organizat: al lines and have people from different areas meet with each other, sponsor county, regional and statewide meetings, to bring students together from different parts of the state for workshops, to help send groups outside of the state to meetings, conferences, workshops and SCLC citizenship schools - anything to help break the despair of aloneness the isolated Mississippi Negro feels.
+During this second phase we began to feel more and more that the "Committee" could

-We are presently in the third stage which really began with the Freedom Vote for Governor campaign of the fall of 1963.
-This marked our first statewide offert and coincided with the establishment of a t. • statewide office in Jackson and a trunk line to reach into the Mississippi Delta and hill country.
-During this stage we have broadened the staff to include more CORE and SNCC workers and more citizenship teachers of the Southern Christian Leadership Conference, have establi shed working relationsh with a great many local organizations, and have established in our own minds the validity and necessity of COFO.
+We are presently in the third stage which really began with the Free dom Vote for Governor campaign of the fall of 1963.
+This marked our first statewide offert ind coincided with the establishment of a test statewide office in Jackson and a trunk line to reach into the Mississippi Delta and hill country.
+During this stage we have broadene the staff to include more CORE and SNCC workers and more citizenship teachers of the Southern Christian Leadership Conference, have estab shed working relationsh with a great many local organizations, and h established in our own minds the validity and necessity of COFO.